iankorf/MCB185-2023/Unit0/README.md

 + Virtual machine - recommended
 + Install Linux on a PC - best if you have a spare PC
-+ Windows Subsystem for Linux - official Microsoft solution
 + Cygwin - may be useful for advanced users
 + Git bash - may be useful for advanced users
++ Windows Subsystem for Linux - official Microsoft solution but not recommended
++ Chromebook - inexpensive and works okay
++ Raspberry Pi - fun little gizmo
++ Remote login - a little inconvenient at times

 ### Virtual Machine ###

-This is the current recommendation for Linux on a Windows computer.
+This is the current recommendation for Linux on a PC.

 A virtual machine (VM) is a _fictional_ computer running inside your normal Windows operating system.
 The virtualization _host_ software (e.g. VirtualBox)